Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 **Remember** in the scripts to replace all the resource names that need to be unique.
 This would be the name of the Web App, Key Vault, and Cognitive Services account and custom domain.
 You may also change location if you want something closer to home.
 All other changes are optional.

-## 1. Create network infrastructure
+## 1. Create Network Infrastructure

 First set up a Resource Group with a Virtual Network.
 The vNet should have at least two subnets.
 One for the vNet Integration and one for the private endpoints.
 The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.